skydoves/Balloon/README.md

 ```

 ### Show sequentially
-We can show balloon popup sequentially using `relayShow` method. <br>
+We can show up multiple balloons sequentially using the `relayShow` method. <br>
 The `relayShow` method makes that `setOnDismissListener` of the first balloon is reset to show the <br>
 next balloon and returns an instance of the next balloon.